paljs/docs/src/pages/ui/guides/install-based-on-starter-kit.md

 # Install Based on Starter Kit

-Starting Pal.js UI from [oah-admin](https://github.com/AhmedElywa/oah-admin) starter kit is the easiest way to run your first Pal.js UI application.
+Starting Pal.js UI from [gatsby-admin-template](https://github.com/paljs/gatsby-admin-template) starter kit is the easiest way to run your first Pal.js UI application.

-Please note, that **oah-admin** is just a frontend application.
+Please note, that **gatsby-admin-template** is just a frontend application.
 Backend integration can be done relatively simple, but you should be aware that all the data is mocked using JavaScript objects.
 If you want the data to be dynamic, you should consider developing a backend integration by your own.
 The Pal.js UI team doesn't consider providing generic integration layer as a part of this project because every backend API has a different structure in terms of data format and URLs.

 ## Install tools

-To install oah-admin on your machine you need to have the following tools installed:
+To install gatsby-admin-template on your machine you need to have the following tools installed:

 - Git - <https://git-scm.com>
 - Node.js - <https://nodejs.org> Please note the **version** should be **>=8**